omundy/learn-git-milestones/README.md

 	1. Connect your Github account in Github Desktop
 	1. In Github Desktop, clone the fork (you made above) [learn-git-milestones](https://github.com/omundy/learn-git-milestones) ...
 	1. File > Clone Repository > Github.com and select it ...
 	1. Local Path: Click "Choose" and add a new folder on your computer.
-This will be the base folder for your work in this class (e.g. `dig245-critical-web-design`, `dig250-game-development` )
+This will be the base folder for your work in this class (e.g. `critical-web-design`, `game-development` )
 	1. Click "Clone" to make a local copy
 1. Open the repo in VS Code: Repository > Open in VS Code (see preferences to change your editor)
 1. ✏️ In VS Code, edit this README file and add your *second* favorite emoji to [completions](#completions).